SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## otrue
 Generates overrideable=True for HubL tags

+## page_meta.canonical_url
+The official URL that this page should be accessed at.
+Usually does not include any query string parameters.
+Use this for the rel="canonical" tag.
+HubSpot automatically canonicalizes URLs.

+## page_meta.html_title
+The title of the page.
+This variable should be used in the <title> tag of HTML templates.

+## page_meta.meta_description
+The meta description of a page.
+This variable should be used in the "description" <meta> tag of HTML templates.

+## page_meta.name
+An alias for content.name

+## portal_id
+An alias for hub_id

 ## primary_accent_color
-Email-template only alias for `site_settings.primary_accent_color` Primary accent color setting from Content Settings > Colors and Fonts.
-Prints a HEX value.
+Email-template only alias for `site_settings.primary_accent_color`.

 ## primary_font
 Email-template only alias for `site_settings.primary_font`.

-Primary font setting from Content Settings > Colors and Fonts.
+## primary_font_color
+Email-template only alias for `site_settings.primary_font_color`.

 ## primary_font_size
 Email-template only alias for `site_settings.primary_font_size`.
-Primary font size setting from Content Settings > Colors and Fonts.
-Includes 'px'.

 ## primary_font_size_num
-Prints the font size number from Content Settings > Colors and Fonts.
+Prints the font size number from Settings > Marketing > Email > Configuration > Font.
 Excludes 'px'.

 ## request.cookies
 A dictionary of cookie names mapped to cookie values.